New Interfaces for minimally invasive surgery: allow each surgeon to operate through laparoscopy as easily as through laparotomy.

 Main results and on-going work:

-The level of development of the surgical cockpit devices varies greatly.
-Active instruments have already been transferred to an industrial partner (Endocontrol).
-The instrument holders have been tested by surgeons during preliminary animal trial, while aspects of visualization on interactive screens are only at the concept stage.
+The level of development of the surgical cockpit devices varied greatly.
+First, active instruments were transferred to an industrial partner (Endocontrol).
+Second, the laparoscopic instrument holders were designed and tested by surgeons during preliminary animal trials, taking into account aspects of visualization and Human–Computer Interaction, leading to an industrial transfer to Moon Surgical (previously MastOR).

-The objective of the project is that all the modules are validated on experimental laboratory benches (in vitro) by surgeons but also on anatomical subjects (in cadavero) or on animals (in vivo).
-For the most advanced devices, the objective is to conduct clinical validations on patients in order to be able to prepare the medical benefit analyzes.
+The project successfully validated various modules on experimental laboratory benches (in vitro) by surgeons, and also on anatomical subjects (in cadavero) or on animals (in vivo).
+After industrial transfer, clinical validations on patients were conducted and medical benefit analyzes are ready to be conducted.

 Main Publications